Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 • opioids - morphine.

-How to reduce the level of prolactin in a woman?
+How to reduce prolactin levels in a woman?

-Before you start treating elevated prolactin, you need to establish the cause of hyperprolactinemia. medical examination consists of several stages.
+Before starting treatment for elevated prolactin, it is necessary to establish the cause of hyperprolactinemia.
+Medical examination consists of several stages.

-2. Examination of thyroid function to rule out hypothyroidism - ultrasound.
+2. Study of thyroid function to exclude hypothyroidism - ultrasound.

 3. Pregnancy test for women reproductive age.
-If there is a possibility that a woman does not know about the onset of pregnancy.
+If there is a possibility that the woman does not know that she is pregnant.

 4. Biochemical analysis blood to determine the condition of the liver and kidneys.